Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

 § 1053.
-Discrimination based on Disability.
+Discrimination Based on Disability.

 • (a) It shall be unlawful for a covered employer to discriminate in any aspect of employment against a qualified individual with a disability because of that disability.
 However, it is not unlawful for a covered employer to use employment qualification standards, tests, or selection criteria that are job related and consistent with business necessity that make an individual with a disability ineligible for an employment position where the individual could not perform the job even with reasonable accommodation.
 Nothing in this section shall prohibit a covered employer from refusing to hire an individual with a disability for or from discharging such an individual from an employment position if the individual, because of the disability, is unable to perform the duties of the position, would perform the duties in a manner that would endanger the health and safety of the individual or others, or is unable to be at or go to or from the place at which the position is located.